Curtains That Let Light In But Provide Privacy

 Blackout Curtains

-If you live in an area where it gets very hot or cold during certain parts of the year, blackout curtains may be worth looking into.
-These curtains have special linings that block out all light from coming through them for added privacy and insulation from heat or cold during those seasons.
+If you live in a hot or cold climate, blackout curtains may be worth considering.
+These curtains feature unique linings that block all light for privacy and heat/cold insulation.

 Sheer Curtains